kaw18thar/log-analysis/README.md

 \ `log-analysis-dir`
   --vagrant file
   --`log-analysis-project`
 * Go to `log-analysis-project` folder or `cd` to it in your terminal.
-Here, create the loganalysis.py file and download and unzip the newsdata database file.
+Here, create the loganalysis.py file and download and unzip the [newsdata.sql](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) database file.
 Now your project folder should look like this:
 \ `log-analysis-dir`
   --vagrant file
   --`log-analysis-project`